WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 <a name="hideInsertionPoint" href="#hideInsertionPoint">#</a> **hideInsertionPoint**

-Returns an action object hiding the insertion point.
+Hides the insertion point for users.

 _Returns_